Owez/superconf/README.md

 ### Current/future motivations for maintaining

-Maintaining: This library is not being used inside of my [ipeer](https://github.com/owez/ipeer) p2p implementation for all `.ipeer` files so maintaining this library is critical.
+Maintaining: This library is now being used inside of my [ipeer](https://github.com/owez/ipeer) p2p implementation for all `.ipeer` files so maintaining this library is critical.